-Nick is an Associate Professor of Vascular Surgery and Cardiovascular Medicine.
+Nick is a Professor of Vascular Surgery and Cardiovascular Medicine.
 He holds degrees with honors in Chemistry and Medicine from the University of Chicago, and completed his Internal Medicine training at the University of California, San Francisco.
 Nick joined the Clinical Investigator Pathway at Stanford University in 2005, served as the Division's Chief Cardiovascular Fellow in 2007, prior to joining the faculty.
 His academic interests focus on pathological vascular processes such as atherosclerosis, vessel inflammation, endothelial cell dysfunction, smooth muscle cell physiology and aneurysm formation.
 In particular, he is interested in investigating the genetic mechanisms of heritable cardiovascular diseases as well as translational Vascular Medicine.
 Nick is board certified in Internal Medicine, Cardiovascular Diseases and Vascular Medicine.
 Nick's biosketch.

 Fouzia is the clinical trial coordinator for all Stanford Vascular Medicine research studies.
 She received her MD from Dow University of Health Sciences in Karachi, Pakistan where she previously performed clinical research with OB/GYN patients.
 Fouzia joined the translational and clinical research team in 2012, and is involved in studies of peripheral arterial disease (PAD), critical limb ischemia (CLI), vascular physiology and vascular regeneration.
 She works closely with the clinical team to screen and enroll study patients, conducts follow-up by questionnaires and performs study related tests/exams.
 She also is involved in the regulatory and budgeting process for the different clinical studies.
 In her free time, Fouzia likes to spend time with her family, including her son and twin daughters.

 Elsie is a vascular surgery resident currently undertaking advanced